-One thing newcomers to our great city are always surprised of is the vibrant Asian community that permeates our city.
+One thing newcomers to our great city are sometimes surprised of is the vibrant Asian community that permeates our city.
 The epicenter of the community and culture is the Asian District, located around NW 23rd and Classen.

 Oklahoma City experienced an influx of Vietnamese immigrants in the 1970s who were looking to escape religious and political persecution.
 Those new citizens helped establish OKC as one of the most underrated centers of Asian cuisine in America.
 We aren’t kidding when we say our city has some of the best and most authentic Vietnamese food this side of the Pacific.
 Of course we’ve been known to succumb to hyperbole at times so don’t take our word for it.
 Check out this article on Vietnamese food in Oklahoma City from the New York Times.